-You’ve finally found the perfect home for you and your family.
-Now all that’s left is to put your house on the market.
-You’re probably eager to get your old home off your hands as soon as possible.
+You've finally found the perfect home for you and your family.
+Now all that's left is to put your house on the market.
+You're probably eager to get your old home off your hands as soon as possible.
 But with so many homes for sale, how can you expect to stand out from the crowd?
-Staging your home based on modern interior design, listing at a competitive price, and having a quality real estate agent are great ways to make your home stand out from the rest.
+Listing your home at a competitive price and having a quality real estate agent are great ways to make your home stand out from the rest.
 But what else can you do to make your home the best option in relation to the competition?

 If you're getting ready to sell your home, consider offering a home warranty.
 It can be a great tool to appeal to potential buyers and to set you apart from the competition.
 We've compiled the information below to help you decide if getting a home warranty is the right choice for you and your situation.

 A home warranty covers systems and appliances when they need repairs or replacement.
 When you get a home warranty, certain appliances in your home are covered for restoration or replacement.
 This is for those who don't have the funds to make expensive repairs to systems and appliances in the home.

 It's not uncommon for home warranty companies to offer customized home warranty coverage.
 You'll be able to choose which systems and appliances you want to be covered.
 This is a great opportunity to cover only older and/or costly systems.
 And if you choose to take certain appliances with you, such as a microwave or washer and dryer, you can omit it from your home warranty coverage.